 - Unhealthy diet high in animal fats, sugar, trans fats and processed foods

-Can I reduce my risk for a heart attack?
+Can I reduce my risk of a heart attack?

 You can take steps to help reduce your chances of having a heart attack.
 These include: